Pest control advice - North Dorset, West Dorset and Weymouth and Portland

 If you encounter a problem with a swarm of bees please contact the British Beekeepers Association.
 Swarms can usually be removed free of charge by local Beekeepers.

 The Blandford Fly is a small black fly, which has caused a major problem to residents of the district due to nuisance biting.
 Bites from the notorious fly have been dramatically reduced thanks to aggressive treatment of rivers.

-Authorities along the River Stour, including North Dorset, East Dorset and Poole along with North Dorset PCT NHS Trust, contribute to the treatment cost carried out by a specialist contractor.
+Authorities along the River Stour, including Dorset Council and Bournemouth, Christchurch and Poole Council along with North Dorset PCT NHS Trust, contribute to the treatment cost carried out by a specialist contractor.

 The larvae are sprayed as they emerge from the river in late April to prevent them reaching adulthood and causing a nuisance to local people.
 The Blandford Fly biting season is from late April to the end of June.